-Charcuterie boards, or let’s simply call it charcuterie, is not a new thing.
-Charcuterie has been around for hundreds of years.
-It’s only until recently that America has got caught up in the trend.
+Charcuterie boards, also called charcuterie, are not a new thing.
+They have been around for hundreds of years.
+It was only until recently that America got caught up in the trend.

 Many of the common meats that are considered to be charcuterie include capicola, salami, and prosciutto.
 Dry-cured chorizo and mortadella are also regularly-used meats in terms of charcuterie.

 Cheese is all about preference.
 It comes down to what pairs better with the meat on your platter.
 A typical board has a variety of different cheeses.

 Some of the best types of cheese include: